Aetopia/Lunar-Client-Lite-Launcher/README.md

 4. You can specify custom JVM Arguments within the `JVM Arguments` section.
 By default the arguments are set to `-Xms3G -Xmx3G -XX:+DisableAttachMechanism`.
-Click on the `❐` button to open up the LC Lite's directory.
+Click on the `❐` button to open up LC Lite's directory.
 To save your custom JVM Arguments, you must at least launch LC once via LC Lite to save them.

 5. Configuring the Options Window.